I7-Examples/Zork/docs/source.txt

 West of Deep Ravine is west of a dungeon called Rocky Crawl.
 The description of Rocky Crawl is "This is a crawlway with a three-foot high ceiling.
 Your footing is very unsure here due to the assortment of rocks underfoot.
 Passages can be seen in the east, west, and northwest corners of the passage."
-East of a dungeon called Dome Room is east of Low Crawl.
+East of a dungeon called Dome Room is east of Rocky Crawl.
 "You are at the periphery of a large dome, which forms the ceiling of another room below.
 Protecting you from a precipitous drop is a wooden railing which circles the dome."
 Instead of jumping while in Dome Room: fatally leap.
 A dungeon called Torch Room is down from Dome Room.
 "This is a large room with a prominent doorway leading to a down staircase.
 To the west is a narrow twisting tunnel, covered with a thin layer of dust.
 Above you is a large dome painted with scenes depicting elfin hacking rites.
 Up around the edge of the dome (20 feet up) is a wooden railing.
 In the center of the room there is a white marble pedestal."
+The railing is unevenly shaped.
 The railing is a thing in Dome Room.
 After tying the rope to the railing: say "The rope drops over the side and comes within ten feet of the floor."; try silently dropping the coil of rope.
 Instead of climbing the rope when the coil of rope is attached to the railing: try going down instead.